 Hey there!
-My name is Elle and I’m the Director of Middle School Strategy here at Orange!
+My name is Ben and I’m the Creative Director for XP3 High School here at Orange!

 Starting today, we’ve decided to try something new here on the XP3 blog: a series of posts we’re calling XP3 101.
 These posts are designed to help you…

 Learn about XP3 for the very first time.

 Learn how to better use everything XP3 provides (even if you’ve been using it for years).

 Cool?
 Cool.
 So let’s get started with a pretty basic question.

 XP3 is the strategy we’ve developed here at Orange for helping you better influence students.
 Under the XP3 umbrella, we have a bunch of books and resources, plus two curriculum options: XP3 Middle School and XP3 High School.
 These two curriculums are designed to work together, with XP3 Middle School focusing on grades six through eight, and XP3 High School on grades nine through twelve.

 Both of our curriculums are written and designed with a specific age group in mind, so they’re pretty different – but they’ve also got something in common.
 For most of the year, we teach the same topics at the same time – we just talk about them in very different, age-appropriate ways.
 So, let’s say you oversee both middle school and high school at your church – we would recommend checking out both XP3 Middle School and XP3 High School, because we’re convinced that the middle school and high school phases are very different, and that both phases matter.